Overv/VulkanTutorial/01_Overview.md

 Now that the drawing commands have been wrapped into a command buffer, the main loop is quite straightforward.
 We first acquire an image from the swap chain with vkAcquireNextImageKHR.
-We can then select the appropriate command queue for that image and execute it with vkQueueSubmit.
+We can then select the appropriate command buffer for that image and execute it with vkQueueSubmit.
 Finally, we return the image to the swap chain for presentation to the screen with vkQueuePresentKHR.